 a certificate of completion of a Registered Apprenticeship; or

-a license recognized by the state or federal government;
+a license recognized by the state or federal government.

 a copy of school records such as grade reports or transcripts; or

-case notes documenting that the VR counselor obtained verification of the CA from the education or training provider.
+case notes documenting that the VR staff obtained verification of the CA from the education or training provider.

 Note: Staff must make at least three attempts to obtain documents that substantiate the credential attainment from third-party education and training providers before using case notes as the primary source documents.
 When filing documentation with notes from program staff, or case notes, staff must refer to either paper or electronic statements that identify, at a minimum, the following:

-A participant's status for a specific credential
+a participant's status for a specific credential;

-The date on which the information was obtained
+the date on which the information was obtained; and

-The staff member who obtained the information
+the staff member who obtained the information.

 Copies of supporting documentation should be obtained from the customer as soon as the credential is achieved but no later than the Joint Annual Review, when RHW is updated.
 Electronic documents are acceptable but must be printed and maintained in the customer's paper case file.